Path-conditioned training: a principled way to rescale ReLU neural networks: Conclusion and discussions

 \pathcond is a rescaling strategy based on geometric principles and on the path-lifting that aims to accelerate the training of ReLU networks.
-Our criterion is motivated by the idea that promoting a better-conditioned gradient flow in the network’s lifted space provides a principled approach for minimizing the training loss.
-This work opens several promising directions: adapting the method for adaptive optimizers with momentum such as Adam and investigating applications to modern architectures including transformers with self-attention mechanisms.
+Our criterion is motivated by the idea that promoting a better-conditioned gradient flow in the network's lifted space provides a principled approach for minimizing the training loss.
+This work opens several promising directions.
+A natural one would be to adapt the method for adaptive optimizers with momentum such as Adam \citep{kingma2014adam}, Muon \citep{jordan2024muon} or Shampoo \citep{gupta2018shampoo}.
+These methods are complementary to our approach and combining them with the rescaled initialization of \pathcond would be an interesting step for future work.
+Another direction would be to investigate applications to modern architectures including transformers with self-attention mechanisms.

+Moreover, while PathCond has been designed for positively $1$-homogeneous activation functions (in order to have the rescaling property), we show empirically in \cref{sec:gelu} that the rescaling remains approximately input-output preserving for smooth activations such as GELU and SiLU, and still accelerates training in this regime.
+This robustness opens the door to applying PathCond to modern architectures that rely on smooth, non-homogeneous activations—most notably transformers, whose feed-forward blocks now commonly use GELU or gated variants such as SwiGLU \citep{shazeer2020glu}.
+Extending both the analysis and the rescaling procedure to such gated activations constitutes a promising direction for future research.